 Tara Swaminatha is a member of the Data Privacy & Cybersecurity Practice.
 She represents clients in the healthcare, financial, technology, insurance, media and entertainment, shipping and logistics, retail, aerospace and nonprofit sectors.
 Tara has acted as outside cybersecurity counsel on some of the most significant data breaches in recent years and has defended clients against federal, state and international regulatory actions and related litigation.

 At the Department of Justice (DOJ), Tara directed technical forensic investigations for federal law enforcement agencies, assisted prosecutors and investigators across the country with computer crime-related cases, and prosecuted IP crimes to combat massive online piracy of entertainment software, motion pictures and business software.
-Adding to her legal dexterity, Tara’s clients benefit from her technical understanding of cybersecurity methods and issues, having been the Information Security Administrator for the International Finance Corporation (IFC), part of the World Bank Group, built networks and conducted application security risk assessments while working at a boutique security firm prior to becoming a lawyer.
-Tara helped implement the IFC’s first information security policy for 3,000 employees worldwide.
+Adding to her legal dexterity, Tara’s clients benefit from her technical understanding of cybersecurity methods and issues, having been the Information Security Administrator for the International Finance Corporation (IFC), part of the World Bank Group, where she helped implement the IFC’s first information security policy for 3,000 employees worldwide.
+Her background also includes building networks and conducting application security risk assessments while working at a boutique security firm prior to becoming a lawyer.

 In addition, Tara commits to considerable pro bono and volunteering activities.
 She represents pro bono juvenile clients seeking asylum and represents the National Association for the Education of Young Children on data governance and other matters.
 An active member of her community, she is a board member for the Hearing & Speech Center at Children’s National Medical Center and helps mentor families with children with hearing loss.